 Level 1: Information-centred plus demonstration

-Rather than just presenting information a Level 1 instructional strategy adds demonstration.
+Rather than just presenting information the second level of instructional strategy adds demonstration.
 A demonstration is one or more worked examples of all or part of the task or problem that shows how the information is applied to specific situations.
 The demonstration should be consistent with the type of content or skill being taught.
 Providing demonstrations and examples helps the learner to form more robust and appropriate mental models of the skill being acquired.

 Level 2: Information-centred plus demonstration plus application.